 - Selling The Timeshare On Your Own

 Selling a timeshare at your own is a difficult choice because you hardly get a reasonable price.
-The main reason is timeshares decrease its value considerably after purchase.
+The main reason is timeshares decrease in value considerably after purchase.

 In this method, you have to advertise your timeshare.
-Hence, the average cost to get out timeshare is the advertisement cost in this case.
-It costs $50 – $125 on average to advertise on the following websites.
+Hence, the average cost to get out of your timeshare is the advertisement cost.
+It costs about $50 – $125 on average to advertise on the following websites.

 - Craigslist (free)

 There is no need to pay a high up-front fee that exceeds $150 for advertising your timeshare on the internet.
-Moreover, it can take more than a year to find a favorable customer to sell timeshare; hence it requires high effort.
+Moreover, it can take more than a year to find a favorable customer to sell your timeshare; therefore, it requires high effort.

 - Selling The Timeshare Through A Timeshare Broker

-This method is excellent if your timeshare is of good value.
-You can sell your timeshare through a broker, i.e., Disney and Hawaii.
+This method is excellent if your timeshare is of fair value.
+You can sell your timeshare through a broker.
 Timeshare brokers work on commission.
 Therefore, they like to sell a well-valued timeshare to earn a good amount.